 Varieties of parsnip

-There are traditional varieties and newer hybrids.
+There are traditional varieties of parsnips and newer hybrids.
 Today the latter are more popular, although the seeds are more costly to produce.

 Parsnips have undergone a change within the last 30 years because there are now F1 hybrid varieties.
 These are very smooth skinned so they shrug off diseases like canker.
 They tend to have flat crowns so they don’t get crown rot like some older varieties with dished tops.